Joshu asked Nansen, "What is the Way?"

 An explanation of the Koan answer

 "Way" generally means steps that follow each other to arrive somewhere.
-In Hinduism it needs years of ascetic and moral practice, of being reborn again and again to finally achieve nirvana.
+In Hinduism it needs years of ascetic and moral practice, of being reborn again and again to finally achieve the way nirvana.

-In Chinese Zen, a branch of Mahayana Buddhism, there is no 'way' to go.
+In Chinese Zen, a branch of Mahayana Buddhism, the question is meaningless.
+There is no 'way' to go.
 Everybody has already arrived just by being born.
 The way is nothing special, just live your life.

 That's what the comment of Mumon tries to explain.

 The Koan answer ignores the all deeper meanings of "way" and takes the question literally: it's the way from this place to another place.

 Joshu asked: "Can it be studied?"